Updated in April 2026

 What is Bitcoin's Total Supply?

 One of Bitcoin's most fundamental features is its engineered scarcity.
 The protocol has a hardcoded total supply of 21 million BTC, a fixed upper limit that cannot be changed without a consensus-breaking update.
 This predictable and finite supply is central to its value as a deflationary asset.
-As of January 2026, about 19.97 million BTC have been created, which is about 95% of the total supply.
+As of 2026, over 20 million BTC have been created, which is about 95.2% of the total supply.

 The issuance of new Bitcoin slows over time due to a process called "halving," where the reward for mining a new block is cut in half approximately every four years.
 This design means that while 99% of all coins are expected to be mined by 2035, the final fractions won't be produced until around the year 2140.